 “Take heart; it is I. Do not be afraid,” He said.

 That’s what we need to hear most.
-We need to hear Jesus remind us that He is ever-present.
+We need to be reminded that He is ever-present.

 Too often, we seek to be rescued from our trouble when what we really need is to see Jesus walking on the waves to us in the middle of it all.